 With that said, I do think you can create a “modern” version of a Southern style dinner party menu.

-My Southern Style Dinner Party Menu:
+My Southern Style Dinner Party Menu includes:

 - Fried Chicken (make it yourself or buy it from a trusted source.
 I like KFC Original Recipe)